Tutorial 4 - Using Properties and RPCs to Communicate Between Client and Server

 }

 // Authenticates a player.
-Return non-zero to fail authentication.
+Return a non-zero result to fail authentication.

 {